What You Need to Know Before You Visit the Wizarding World of Harry Potter

 Leaky Cauldron and the Three Broomsticks

 We had lunch at one and breakfast at the other.
 Both are self service-ish and the food is… okay.
 I decided to try the Pumpkin fizz soda and totally enjoyed it for what it’s worth.
-They both have kid-friendly options (chicken nuggets, etc.).
+They both have kid-friendly choices (chicken nuggets, etc.).
+Both places have displays of the menu options if you have a picky eater and want to peruse first.
+Update: as of 2023, most of the restaurants at Universal were order ahead via the app… breakfast at these two places seemed like the one exception.

 Magic Potions